+Summer is a time for youth.
 As much as I hate to admit it, many years have passed since I stepped foot on a college campus.
-Now that September has arrived, students will be flocking back to school embracing exciting new discoveries, an abundance of social mingling and maybe even hitting the books.
+The Fall will be here before we know it.
+Soon students will be flocking back to school embracing exciting new discoveries, an abundance of social mingling and maybe even hitting the books.
 Unlike my college years, these students will also have to face a hidden danger, identity theft.

 Below are some tips to help college students keep their identity safe when returning to school: